THE DELIVERANCE MINISTRY

 An evangelist is one who preaches the Gospel for the purpose of making converts.
-You may ask, how does that differs from one who teaches and by his teaching leads others to the Lord?
+You may ask, how does that differ from one who teaches and by his teaching leads others to the Lord?
 Or from a pastor who preaches and makes converts through his preaching?
-Salvation is not limited to any one ministry, for the Holy Spirit convicts sinners every time the Word of God is proclaimed no matter who proclaims it.
+Salvation is not limited to any one ministry, for the Holy Spirit convicts' sinners every time the Word of God is proclaimed no matter who proclaims it.

 But just like the eye may see something and it is confirmed by the ear hearing something, the evangelistic ministry is designed to work hand in hand with the other two.
 The heart of a true evangelist however is in leading sinners to Christ, he is not as concerned with who is going to disciple the convert, or who is going to teach them spiritual principles, for the evangelist knows that that is the work of the church.

 2 Timothy 4:5 “But you be watchful in all things, endure afflictions, do the work of an evangelist, fulfill your ministry.”

 The ministry of the pastor revolves around the task of keeping the flock together, as his title implies.
 A pastor’s main concern is that of maintaining the house/church in proper working order.
 He not only feeds the flock with the Word of God, but he also steers it away from danger.